Olney, Buckinghamshire: Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Local radio stations are BBC Three Counties Radio, Heart East and MKFM.
 The town is served by the local newspaper Milton Keynes Citizen.

 Sport

-Olney has a rugby team, Olney Rugby Football Club dating to 1877.
+Olney has a rugby union team, Olney Rugby Football Club dating to 1877, whose past players include Blair Swannell, a legendary pre-1914 international who played for both England and Australia, Scotland & Saracens centre Duncan Taylor, and Edgar Mobbs, who captained the East Midlands and England, and formed a battalion of Sportsmen volunteers in World War I.

 The town's football club, Olney Town, played in the United Counties League but closed in 2018.